FuelRats/api.fuelrats.com/README.md

     npm install
     npm install -g grunt-cli

+Next, make sure to copy `config-example.json` to `config.json` and update your settings:

+    cp config-example.json config.json

 After that, development should be easy!
 Use our `dev` task to get everything up and running:

     npm run dev